Ever since March 2016, Flickr’s greatest features were only available if you paid. The incredible Auto-Uploadr is gone, and I still damn miss it.

-I think this was a business move, to accentuate the portrayal of Flickr being a photographer’s social network, not a backup to dump memes in.
+This certainly was a business move, to accentuate the portrayal of Flickr being a photographer’s hipster social network, not a backup to dump memes in.
 I see their point, but a hobbyist like me and my brother just can’t be bothered to spend £57.72 (during time of writing this blog) annually.
 And if you’re giving us 1TB of free storage, I’m sure people will still be committed to upload junk there – whatever clears up their phone at least.

 Auto-Uploadr was such a huge convenience to us, and even though we have fast internet, the web upload tool is such a pain in the *** and it’s almost as if they purposefully did this to entice us to pay.

 That’s why I’m enraged, because I’m trying to put up some of my best work and this uploader is screwing things up for me.
-It’s either the photos timing out, or the upload bar not moving a single inch.
+It’s either the photos timing out, or the upload bar not moving a single inch for hours.

 August: the time to get things done.
 I have a whole list of things I want to do but have never had the clock ticking on my side.
 Now it is, and I’ve got to get a lot done.